 SEPs are easy to set up and administer.
 You can download Form 5305-SEP from the IRS’s website, or you can get the form from your financial advisor.
 You do not even have to send the form back to the IRS—simply file it in your records.
 Most mutual fund companies, brokerage houses, and insurance companies offer prototype SEPs.
 You can invest your SEP in stocks, bonds, funds, CDs, etc.

 You can also make contributions to your SEP until you file your taxes, including extensions.
-Therefore, someone eligible for an extension can open an SEP for 2015 upon filing tax returns in October of 2016.
+Therefore, someone eligible for an extension can open a SEP for 2019 upon filing tax returns in October 2020.

 SEPs are also flexible.
 You can change the amount you invest in your SEP from year to year, and some years you can decide not to fund it at all.
 Contributions are 100% tax deductible; they grow tax-deferred.
 However, they are taken above the line and cannot be Schedule C deductions, which means you save on income taxes but not self-employment taxes.

 Self-employed individuals who want to save more than 20% on taxes should look into the Solo 401(k), which allows them to put in the 20% plus an additional $19,500 of employee contributions.
-Moreover, people aged 50 or over can add another $6,500.
+Moreover, people aged 50 and over can add another $6,500.
 A spouse who draws a salary can also contribute.

 People aged 50 and over with a net adjusted income of $100,000 can contribute $20,000 to a SEP.
 However, if they open a Solo 401(k), they could contribute the $20,000, plus the $19,500 of employee contribution, plus another $6,500 in age 50 catch-up, for a total of $49,000.